Scan time: 2-3 minutes / Read time: 3-5 minutes

 ✉️ Step 1 — Write the future forward note.

-Imagine your one reader forwarding your issue to a friend on Wednesday morning.
+Imagine your one reader forwarding Wednesday morning.

 Dean pictures Maya, his neighbor who skips breakfast every workday.